mug896/llvm-bash-completion/README.md

 # LLVM Bash Completion

-This is a bash completion function for the following commands. these commands can be installed in Ubuntu 22.10 using
+This is a bash completion function for llvm commands. these commands can be installed in Ubuntu 22.10 using

 > bash# apt install llvm clang clang-tools clang-format clang-tidy clangd lld lldb